csarven/mayktso/README.md

 ## Status
 Preliminary HTTP server.
-Originally intended to be a compliant [LDN receiver](https://www.w3.org/TR/ldn#receiving) but will extend so it is LDP compliant, do authentication/authorisation.. and other fancy standards stuff.
+Originally intended to be a compliant [LDN receiver](https://www.w3.org/TR/ldn#receiving) but will extend further to do more LDP (e.g., ldp:constrainedBy), do authentication/authorisation.. and other fancy standards stuff.

 Next plans: see [issues](https://github.com/csarven/mayktso/issues).